ADHD & Texting

 ~ 1.
 ADHD Texting: Personal Struggles That I Experience

-~ 2.
-ADHD Forgetfulness and Ghosting Replies
+~ ADHD Forgetfulness and Ghosting Replies

-~ 3.
-The Urge to Check Notifications Immediately
+~ The Urge to Check Notifications Immediately

-~ 4.
-ADHD Conversations Through Smartphones
+~ ADHD Conversations Through Smartphones

 ADHD Texting: Personal Struggles That I Experience

-One of the struggles I continuously experience in my ADHD journey is my smartphone.
-Aside from the fact that I regularly forget where I put it and spend hours trying to find my mobile device, there are numerous problems that occur to me when it comes to my smartphone.
+What problems do you experience in your ADHD journey🤔?
+I’d say there’s probably a lot: from the most complicated of tasks to the simplest of routines.
+Take me for instance: I often struggle with using my smartphone.
+Aside from the fact that I regularly forget where I put it and spend hours trying to find my mobile device, numerous problems occur regarding my cellular phone use.😅

 Don't get me wrong.
-Technology eased up our lives, provided us with automated processes that make life easier.
-There are countless ways that technology helped me like setting scheduled payments in my online banking account to prevent missing the deadlines and due dates.
-There are apps that are useful when it comes to money management that greatly aids me when my impulsive buying attitude kicks in.
-I couldn't be more thankful for the fact that alarms and calendar management provided me guidelines and schedules of what I should accomplish during the entire day.
+I understand that technology helps ease some of our daily challenges and provides us with automated processes that make life easier.
+There are countless ways technology helped me, from setting scheduled payments in my online banking account to preventing missing deadlines and due dates.
+Some apps are helpful in money management when my impulsive buying attitude kicks in.
+I couldn't be more thankful that alarm and calendar tools 📅 provide me with guidelines and schedules of what I should accomplish during the day.

 ADHD Forgetfulness and Ghosting Replies